 So you can’t write about Cancale without writing about their oysters.
 Cancale in its very soul is an oyster (and fishing) village.
 The Romans started harvesting them on this conquered coast centuries ago, but it wasn’t only in the 1920s that cultivating oysters became something of economic value – as the rich Parisians began building homes on the Emerald Coast, the demand for oysters grew (oysters had traditionally been a favorite of French kings and nobility).
 There are 2 types of oysters cultivated in France, a native flat oyster (huître plate or Belon) and the rounded or hollow oyster (huître creuse) which was imported from Japan (see another connection with Japan).
 The flat oyster only makes up about 2% of the production as it was infected with a parasite in the 1970s, but thanks to a miraculous batch of them in another area of Brittany that was immune, a small amount has survived (and you can imagine they cost a little bit more).
 The oysters are grown on family farms in Cancale and Saint-Meloir-des-Ondes in cooperatives.

 You can learn more about the history of oyster farming, how the oysters are harvested, do an oyster tasting and check out the oyster museum at the La Ferme Marine de Cancale / Marine Farm of Cancale (follow the signs from D76).
 Tours are conducted Monday through Friday at 3 pm in French and during the summer tourists season (July 1 through mid-September) Monday through Friday at 2 pm.
-You do not have reserve ahead of time and the price for the tour is 7.70 Euros (children and family rates available).
+You do not have to reserve ahead of time and the price for the tour is 7.70 Euros (children and family rates available).
 The one thing you absolutely do need is boots, or wellies as the British call them, garden boots, etc. Those are kind of big (but not heavy) to fit in a suitcase.
-We actually bought a pair in the grocery store (Super U in Cancale) that were perfect.
+We actually bought a pair in the grocery store (Super U in Cancale) that was perfect.

 You can also tour the oyster beds of Cancale with a naturalist.
 The tour conducted by the Tourist Office of Saint-Malo (why not Cancale?
 Don’t ask!) takes place at low tide at costs 8 Euros (4 for children).
 There is only room for 35 people so you need to book ahead.
 The tour is offered mainly on Mondays and Tuesdays in the afternoon (check the schedule) depending on the tide and time of year.
 You also need boots to do the tour.